What to Know About Traveling with Infant Formula

 Read more: Everything You Need to Know About How to Prepare and Store Infant Formula

-How to send in formula to daycare
+How to send formula to daycare

 Some daycare facilities provide an iron-fortified infant formula, but many have you provide your own.4 If you will be bringing your own, ask the daycare if they prefer formula already prepared or if they are willing to mix it.
 Some daycare facilities require parents to pre-mix all formula bottles.